pingcap/docs/br/br-pitr-guide.md

 As described in the [Usage Overview of TiDB Backup and Restore](/br/br-use-overview.md):

 To perform PITR, you need to restore the full backup before the restore point, and the log backup between the full backup point and the restore point.
-Therefore, for log backups that exceed the backup retention period, you need to run `br log truncate` to delete the backup before the specified time point. **It is recommended to only delete the log backup before the full snapshot**.
+Therefore, for log backups that exceed the backup retention period, you can use `br log truncate` to delete the backup before the specified time point. **It is recommended to only delete the log backup before the full snapshot**.

 The following steps describe how to clean up backup data that exceeds the backup retention period:

 1. Get the **last full backup** outside the backup retention period.
 2. Use the `validate` command to get the time point corresponding to the backup.
-Assume that the backup data before 2022/09/01 needs to be cleaned, you should look for the last full backup before this and ensure that it will not be cleaned.
+Assume that the backup data before 2022/09/01 needs to be cleaned, you should look for the last full backup before this time point and ensure that it will not be cleaned.

     ```shell
     FULL_BACKUP_TS=`tiup br validate decode --field="end-version" --storage "s3://backup-101/snapshot-${date}?access_key=${access_key}&secret_access_key=${secret_access_key}"| tail -n1`